Are you sure you can implement a queue?

 Making it MT-safe and lock-free

 By using head and tail, we gain the additional benefit that the queue can be made MT-safe with only minimal modification.
 If we only allow one producer thread and one consumer thread, we can even avoid locks, making the implementation entirely lock-free.
-This holds because, even if a data race occurs between the producer and consumer, each thread only updates its own variable and any stale value still corresponds to a valid queue state, so no undefined behavior occurs.

 This is how the operations look like after applying the two previous observations:

-void *queue_get_push_buf(ByteQueue *q, size_t *len) { // This private copy of head is essential to have a coherent // value throughout the function, regardless of the consumer's // actions. size_t head = q->head; size_t head_n_wrap = head / q->size; size_t tail_n_wrap = q->tail / q->size; if (head_n_wrap == tail_n_wrap) // head and tail are in the same block of // q->size bytes *len = q->size - (q->tail % q->size); else *len = q->size - (q->tail - head); return q->data + (q->tail % q->size); } void queue_commit_push(ByteQueue *q, size_t len) { __atomic_store_n(&q->tail, q->tail + len, __ATOMIC_RELEASE); } void *queue_get_pop_buf(ByteQueue *q, size_t *len) { // This private copy of tail is essential to have a coherent // value throughout the function, regardless of the consumer's // actions. size_t tail = q->tail; size_t head_n_wrap = q->head / q->size; size_t tail_n_wrap = tail / q->size; if (head_n_wrap == tail_n_wrap) // head and tail are in the same block of // q->size bytes *len = tail - q->head; else // q->head >= q->tail *len = tail - q->head - (tail % q->size); return q->data + (q->head % q->size); } void queue_commit_pop(ByteQueue *q, size_t len) { __atomic_store_n(&q->head, q->head + len, __ATOMIC_RELEASE); }
+void *queue_get_push_buf(ByteQueue *q, size_t *len) { size_t head = __atomic_load_n(&q->head, __ATOMIC_ACQUIRE); size_t head_n_wrap = head / q->size; size_t tail_n_wrap = q->tail / q->size; if (head_n_wrap == tail_n_wrap) // head and tail are in the same block of // q->size bytes *len = q->size - (q->tail % q->size); else *len = q->size - (q->tail - head); return q->data + (q->tail % q->size); } void queue_commit_push(ByteQueue *q, size_t len) { __atomic_store_n(&q->tail, q->tail + len, __ATOMIC_RELEASE); } void *queue_get_pop_buf(ByteQueue *q, size_t *len) { size_t tail = __atomic_load_n(&q->tail, __ATOMIC_ACQUIRE); size_t head_n_wrap = q->head / q->size; size_t tail_n_wrap = tail / q->size; if (head_n_wrap == tail_n_wrap) // head and tail are in the same block of // q->size bytes *len = tail - q->head; else // q->head >= q->tail *len = tail - q->head - (tail % q->size); return q->data + (q->head % q->size); } void queue_commit_pop(ByteQueue *q, size_t len) { __atomic_store_n(&q->head, q->head + len, __ATOMIC_RELEASE); }

 Let's call this implementation the "Lock-Free Queue (LFQ)".